Som-Energia/som-cas/demo/README.md

 127.0.0.1       blacklight.somenergia.coop 8hours.somenergia.local
 ```

-Now you can especify in som-settings this two services in the setting `mama_cas_services` that is in the file conf.yaml.
+Now you can especify in som- cas settings this two services in the setting `mama_cas_services` that is in the file conf.yaml.